m1kc/autocleaner/README.md

 ## Usage

-Copy `config.rb.example` to `config.rb` and define which folders you want to be auto-cleaned and how long to store files inside them.
+Edit `/etc/autocleaner/config.rb` and define which folders you want to be auto-cleaned and how long to store files inside them.

 **Note:** you **can** define overlapping folders.
 In such cases, **smallest**